 Spain is home to some of the most important art history in Europe.
 From exotic Arabic mosaics from Al-Andalus and divine works depicting Spain’s close history with Catholicism; to the dramatic Spanish Renaissance and the Golden Ages during the height of the Spanish Empire all the way to the inspiring modern abstract works which captivated the 20th century.
-From the likes of Goya and Velazquez and the creative minds of Salvador Dali, Antoni Gaudi and Pablo Picasso, this country has certainly made it’s mark in the art world and is striving to continue it’s long reign!
+From the likes of Goya and Velazquez and the creative minds of Salvador Dali, Antoni Gaudi and Pablo Picasso, this country has certainly made its mark in the art world and is striving to continue its long reign!

 It goes without saying that during your time in Madrid you should take a moment to admire some of the most precious artworks the city has to offer.
 So why not do it for free?
 Every semester we organize free entry and guided tours of some of Madrid’s finest art, history and culture institutions.
 Check out the calendar below to plan out which museums and galleries you’d like to visit!
 If that’s not enough culture for you, make sure to check out our many articles on other museums in this amazing city.
 From the famous Paseo del Arte and other free Museums and Galleries to the lesser known Hidden Treasures all over the city.
 Never miss a moment of Spanish history!

-Friday, 7th (17:00) – Somewhere under the city streets lies the mysterious “line zero” at the Chamberí Station of Madrid’s metro.
+Friday, 17th (17:00) – Somewhere under the city streets lies the mysterious “line zero” at the Chamberí Station of Madrid’s metro.
 Take a trip to the past and experience a typical metro station from the 1920’s and explore the historical museum within!
 For event details click here.

-Tuesday, 11th (17:30) – Madrid has a rich history that stretches long before its golden age as the Capital of one of the most powerful kingdoms in European history.
+Wednesday, 1st (17:30) – Madrid has a rich history that stretches long before its golden age as the Capital of one of the most powerful kingdoms in European history.
 At the Museo de Historia de Madrid you will go all the way back, to where it all started.
 For event details click here.

-Wednesday, 10th (17:00) – Over the centuries, Madrid has grown from a small pueblo to the Spain’s captial.
+Wednesday, 5th (17:00) – Over the centuries, Madrid has grown from a small pueblo to the Spain’s captial.
 How did that happen?
 What kind of stages did the city encounter as they grew?
 Find out all this and more at the Museo San Isidro.
 For event details click here.